astropy/astropy/docs/table/mixin_columns.rst

             Empty version of this class consistent with ``cols``
         """

-Examples of this are found in the `astropy.table.column.ColumnInfo` and `astropy.unit.quantity.QuantityInfo` classes.
+Examples of this are found in the `~astropy.table.column.ColumnInfo` and `~astropy.units.quantity.QuantityInfo` classes.

 .. _arraywrapper_example: